 How to File an Appeal or Grievance

-You may make a complaint or file an appeal over the phone or in writing.
+You may make a complaint or file an appeal by email, phone or in writing.

 You or your appointed representative may use the Member Appeal Request Form and mail it to us at the address above.